zzzprojects/docs/entityframework-extensions.net/pages/troubleshooting/trial.md

 This error could also be avoided if the [ValidateLicense](/licensing#how-can-i-check-if-my-license-is-valid) method had been added to the project, as we recommended.

-Your text is informative, but there are a few areas that could be improved for clarity and correctness.
-Here are some suggestions:

 ### The license is in another file than the appsettings.json